| Steve Vaughan opened

 ago the Youth Development was likely to be closed down

 due to withdrawal of funding.
-An extension will be
+An extension will be given

-given subject to future discussions and guarantees
+subject to future discussions and guarantees regarding

-regarding proper financial management.
-The possibility
+proper financial management.
+The possibility of an indoor

-youth development and other activities is also being
+and other activities is also being examined.

 It was promised that another forum